vatpac-technology/sops/docs/terminal/canberra.md

     <span class="hotline">**CB TCU** -> **CB ADC**</span>: "ABC, Track Extended Centreline, unrestricted"
     <span class="hotline">**CB ADC** -> **CB TCU**</span>: "Track Extended Centreline, ABC"

+The Standard Assignable level from CB ADC to CB TCU is:
+For IFR aircraft: `A100`
+For VFR aircraft: The lower of `A040` or the `RFL`

 ### CB TCU Internal
 All aircraft transiting between internal CB TCU boundaries must be heads-up coordinated.